rohitbhartiyatyson/Tysightv4/.github/pull_request_template.md

 - [ ] This change requires a documentation update

 ---
+- [ ] **Soft Reset performed:** Clear Streamlit cache and hard-refresh the browser.
+On the server run:

+  streamlit cache clear
+  tail -n 200 logs/streamlit_no_pythonpath.log

+- [ ] **Debug Panel check:** Open the Streamlit Debug Panel and verify that agent logs show no ModuleNotFoundError and that the agent can be invoked locally.

 ### Handoff Documentation Checklist
 *This checklist must be completed for all PRs that modify application logic or architecture.*